EMC China Lab

 1. Mandatory Inmetro Certification: Products with mandatory certification have the Inmetro logo on the left side of the certification mark, and the logo and code of the issuing body (ocp xxx) on the right side.
 Different Inmetro issuing bodies have different codes.

-Mandatory products include: household appliances (all household appliances), IT products (only stabilizers), lighting products (only inductive ballasts, electronic ballasts), electrical accessories (plugs, sockets, converters, wall switches, circuit breakers, fuses), automotive parts (glass, wheels, brake fluid, shock absorbers, gasoline engine fuel pumps, horns, pistons, piston rings, piston pins, bushings, bulbs, lead-acid batteries for cars or motorcycles, suspension dampers, electric fuel pumps, horns or similar devices for motor vehicles, aluminum alloy pistons, locking and memory rings, piston rings, bushings, and car lights, spare auto parts), motorcycle and bicycle parts (bicycle brake systems, motorcycle helmets, bicycle spokes, bicycle tires, bicycle cranks and pedals, bicycle cables, bicycle frames and forks, bicycle handlebars, bicycle inner tubes, bicycle rims), power tools (plastic sealing machines, desoldering guns, electric glue guns, electric heat guns, welding guns, pipe welding tools, foam cutting machines, electric paint removers, electric peelers).
+Mandatory products include: household appliances (all household appliances), IT products (only stabilizers), lighting products (only inductive ballasts, electronic ballasts), electrical accessories (plugs, sockets, converters, wall switches, circuit breakers, fuses), automotive parts (glass, wheels, brake fluid, shock absorbers, gasoline engine fuel pumps, horns, pistons, piston rings, piston pins, bushings, bULbs, lead-acid batteries for cars or motorcycles, suspension dampers, electric fuel pumps, horns or similar devices for motor vehicles, aluminum alloy pistons, locking and memory rings, piston rings, bushings, and car lights, spare auto parts), motorcycle and bicycle parts (bicycle brake systems, motorcycle helmets, bicycle spokes, bicycle tires, bicycle cranks and pedals, bicycle cables, bicycle frames and forks, bicycle handlebars, bicycle inner tubes, bicycle rims), power tools (plastic sealing machines, desoldering guns, electric glue guns, electric heat guns, welding guns, pipe welding tools, foam cutting machines, electric paint removers, electric peelers).

 2. Voluntary Certification: Products with voluntary certification only display the issuing body's certification mark, not the Inmetro mark.